 Ease of Cleaning

-Glassware is perceived as fragile, but it also gets frequent use and occasional accidents.
+Glassware is perceived as fragile but also gets frequent use and occasional accidents.
 Of course, we can't expect a glass to survive a table-height fall, but a glass that can weather a few topples will bring greater value to the buyer.
 Quality control can also affect durability.
 Wobbly glasses are more prone to tipping over than sturdy ones, and uneven bottoms of cups bring on the wobble and make us question the level of QC going on.
 To test durability, we first investigated the glass thickness and structural design.
-Then, we repeatedly washed each glass but also toppled each glass off its base onto a wooden surface to simulate a common accident.
+Then, we repeatedly washed each glass and toppled it off its base onto a wooden surface to simulate a common accident.
 To the credit of each product we tested, none failed our topple test or even broke through normal use over several weeks of testing.
 Still, although none broke in our testing period, our testers have a combined two decades-worth of experience in bars and taprooms and have seen thin-walled glasses break much more frequently than thicker ones.

 — Ryan Anhorn